East Sussex conveyancing FAQs

 I am transferring equity in a East Sussex property - do I need a solicitor?

 If your property is owned by one or more people and you wish to give or transfer your share of the property to someone else, you will need a conveyancing solicitor to carry out a 'Transfer of Equity'.
 Quittance's panel of property solicitors can complete the process quickly for a low fixed fee.
 Your solicitor can also complete the legal work for a remortgage at the same time.

-If you are buying, selling, remortgaging or transferring equity in a property in East Sussex, we can help you find an expert conveyancing solicitor, we can take care of the legal side of your move.
+If you are buying, selling, remortgaging or transferring equity in a property in East Sussex and need an expert conveyancing solicitor, we can take care of the legal side of your move.

 - No Move, No Fee Guarantee

 - CQS-accredited panel solicitors